We quickly fell in love Avinash’s amazingly creative work and his ability to use so many different styles of calligraphy combined with illustration.

 Calligraphy is part of our daily life; believe it or not but we are surrounded by it.
 The number plates of our Car, the advertising banners in attractive lettering, the names of house in different fonts, The brand logos of many companies and our own handwriting is nothing but calligraphy.
 So we are all surrounded by calligraphy every day from we born.
 Calligraphy is my daily routine with new things developed every day in this field.
 Anyone can do it, that’s the beauty of this art.

 What is your background and when did your passion for Calligraphy begin?
-How did you end up in such an offbeat, unconventional and cool career?

 It started in my college days when I was going to the gym; one of the gym goers did calligraphy when he took a break during his workout.
 I asked him about this and then he started teaching me the basic things about calligraphy.
 After I was accepted for my Masters degree, I moved on to another city where I met someone who believed in my lettering style.
 She is the one who inspired me every day to make something new and to practice calligraphy, she is non other than my sweet, lovely, wife Teja.
 Now it’s been 10 years and I am practicing calligraphy every day.
 Now I am doing calligraphy in copper plate style, Gothic, Fracture and some of my own design styles/scripts.

 Who / Where do you take your inspiration from?